 Panorama video from the summit of Ten Thousand Foot Ridge (Peak 10094)

-After that, we descended steeply on an angle back to Fish Creek Saddle, then headed down the use trail to Lodgepole Camp.
-We ate some dinner and took an after-dinner constitutional down to the lake.
+After that, we descended from the summit on a steep angle back to Fish Creek Saddle, then headed down the use trail to Lodgepole Camp.
+We ate some dinner and took an after-dinner constitutional to the lake.

 Day 3: We foolishly decided to traverse to Dollar Lake from Dry Lake by staying at 9000 feet elevation